Fall 2021 Storytimes

 Storytimes at the Branches!

-Miss Kathy travels to each branch for a special weekly storytime best for children 3-6 years of age.
+Miss Kathy travels to each branch for a special weekly storytime best for children 3-5 years of age.
 All ages welcome for this family storytime, but crafts are selected with 3 – 5 year-olds in mind.
 Registration is required.

 Early Literacy Tips for Storytime and BEYOND!

 There are a number of things parents and caregivers can do to support the development of their child’s early literacy skills.
 Among them are five simple practices: singing, talking, reading, writing and playing.
 While we try to incorporate them all into storytime, here are some tips for incorporating them more at home!

 Singing is a great way to learn about language.
 When we sing, the sounds that make up words become more evident.
 Best of all, you can sing anything you want!
 Songs are great, but you can try silly things too like singing a recipe, directions, or maybe even try singing a rhyming story book.